‘The Walking Dead’ Spinoff Series: New Images Released Detailing As Yet Unnamed Series

 He also went on to describe his character as the “dad in charge.”

-Most of the images show the new characters in various settings.
+Most of the images show new characters in various settings.
 While one image is taken inside a building and with the characters in clean clothes, there are other images that appear to show them outside of their safe haven and apparently venturing into the real world.
 One eerie image also shows several walkers buckled into their seats.
 They are all covered in moss, having been in place for so long.
 Previously, there have been reports of an opening sequence for the spinoff series featuring a plane crash.
-So, potentially, these walkers could be strapped into seats in an aircraft.
+Potentially, these walkers could be strapped into seats in an aircraft.
 However, viewers will just have to wait until the new series premieres next year in order to find out more.

 You can view the new images for the latest Walking Dead spinoff series in the gallery below.